I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/d3d12umddi/ns-d3d12umddi-d3d12ddiarg_video_process_output_stream_arguments_0020.md

 </tr>
 </table>

-`ColorSpace`
+`FrameRate`

-The colorspace for the video processor output surface as a <a href="https://msdn.microsoft.com/E25C933F-0DB3-4BC4-9755-9361B2B9B9CB">DXGI_COLOR_SPACE_TYPE</a> value.
+The frame rate of the output video stream, specified as a <a href="https://msdn.microsoft.com/0a878d11-dc90-4cad-bde5-54a135e53a86">DXGI_RATIONAL</a> structure.

 `EnableStereo`

 If true, stereo output is enabled.
 If false, the video processor produces mono video frames.

-`FrameRate`
+`ColorSpace`

-The frame rate of the output video stream, specified as a <a href="https://msdn.microsoft.com/0a878d11-dc90-4cad-bde5-54a135e53a86">DXGI_RATIONAL</a> structure.
+The colorspace for the video processor output surface as a <a href="https://msdn.microsoft.com/E25C933F-0DB3-4BC4-9755-9361B2B9B9CB">DXGI_COLOR_SPACE_TYPE</a> value.

-`OutputStream`

-The output surfaces for the video process command.
-If stereo output is enabled, index 0 contains the left output while index  1 contains the right input.
-If stereo output is not enabled, only index 0 is used to specify the output.
-Index 1 should be a null pointer.

 `TargetRectangle`